 Friday, December 22, 4:00pm

 Clara’s Tea Party, a special event hosted by Richmond Ballet featuring tea and sweets, will once again be a part of this year’s Nutcracker festivities.
 Tea party participants have the opportunity to meet the Sugar Plum Fairy, Clara, her Nutcracker Prince and other favorite characters.
-The tea parties take place in Rhythm Hall, also located at Dominion Arts Center.
+The tea parties take place in Dominion Energy Center’s Rhythm Hall.
 As per usual, Clara’s Tea Party is a separately ticketed event.